ashmita-code/brewery-pipeline/data-pipeline/README.md

 # 🍺 Brewery Data Pipeline — End-to-End Modern ETL with DuckDB

-> A complete data engineering project built from scratch — from API ingestion to warehouse modeling, data quality audits, and FAANG-style lineage visualization.
+> A complete data engineering project built from scratch — from API ingestion to warehouse modeling and data quality audits.

 ---